jrobinso/jsfive/README.md

 Support for the container `index` was motivated by the need to read individual datasets from very large HDF5 files (> 200 GB) which contains hundreds of thousands of small datasets.
 If the dataset location is known this can be done with a single or at most a few http requests.
-However, deterimining the file offset of the dataset requires walking a linked list of nodes from its parent.
+However, determining the file offset of the dataset requires walking a linked list of nodes from its parent.
 Each link in the  linked list can be anywhere in the file.
-In the worst case, which is often the actual case,  an individual seek, or http request, is required for each link.
-For local file access this is not a huge issue as seeks are very fast.
-However this becomes untenable quickly when accessing a file remotely with http range requests.
+In the worst case, which is often the actual case,  an http range request, is required for each link.
+For local file access this is not a significant issue as seeks are very fast.
+However this becomes untenable when accessing a file remotely with http range requests.
 The index negates the need to walk the  list of container links at runtime.